unmtransinfo/CausalKnowledgeTrace/doc/DOCKER_INSTALLATION.md

 ## Why Docker?

 Docker provides a containerized environment with all dependencies pre-configured, making setup quick and consistent across different systems.
-This is the **recommended installation method** for most users.
+This is the **only supported installation method** for CausalKnowledgeTrace.

 **Included Software Versions:**
 - PostgreSQL 16 (database server)
-- R 4.5.1 (statistical computing)
+- Python 3.11 (Django web application and graph creation engine)
-- Python 3.11 (graph creation engine)
+- Django 5 (web framework)

 ## Prerequisites